Home

 However, WTM is not about getting good grades, stopping bullying, or improving health.
 WTM is about learning from a place of the heart.

 Does it sound too good to be true?
-Scientists globally shared reports (at the Harvard, Movement Is conference, 2018) that qualities of motion are brain functions.
+Movement is also subtle impulses that gauge brain functioning (Mostofsky), and give insights to how children learn.
+In other words, behavioral patterns of somatic sensations prepare and guide perception (Dijkerman, H., 2007).
 There is a massive gap between research and what we do in education and child rearing.
 WTM is one way to build a bridge between science and community, giving tangible ways to experience these theories and support children’s future.
+The main focus of WTM is to bridge a gap in education and research with a new strategy giving tips how to look at the child from within movement.

 Were the WTM techniques tested?